usherlabs/usher-referrals/packages/listener/README.md

 To run Listener locally, follow these steps:

 1. Ensure you have followed this monorepo root’s installation guide.
-2. Navigate to this package folder and execute `yarn run dev` to start the Listener.
+2. Navigate to this package folder and execute `pnpm dev` to start the Listener.

 ### Deploy